Moramor/FillADP/README.md

 # INSTRUCTIONS

 First, open config.yml with a text editor and fill the configuration variables according to your needs.
-If this is your first use of ADPROUT, also fill adprout/last_filled with the date of the last enterinated entry in your ADP calendar.
+If this is your first use of FillADP, also fill adprout/last_filled with the date of the last enterinated entry in your ADP calendar.
+The command will be named adprout (ADP rapid organizer and uploader of timestamps)

 Then open a bash into the repo root folder and enter